-3.3.5 Modulo Addressing Initialization for Decrementing Modulo Buffer
+3.5.5 Modulo Addressing Initialization for Decrementing Modulo Buffer

-The following steps describe the setup procedure for a decrementing circular buffer.
-The steps are similar whether the X AGU or Y AGU is used.
+The following steps describe the setup procedure for a decrementing circular buffer, using either the X AGU or YAGU:

-- Determine the buffer length in 16-bit data words.
-Multiply this value by 2 to get the length of the buffer in bytes. - 2.
-Select a buffer end address that is located at a binary 'ones' boundary, based on the desired length of the buffer.
+- 1. Determine the buffer length in 16-bit data words.
+Multiply this value by 2 to get the length of the buffer in bytes. - Select a buffer end address that is located at a binary 1's boundary, based on the desired length of the buffer.
 Remember that the buffer length in words must be multiplied by 2 to obtain the byte address range.
 For example, a buffer with a length of 128 words (256 bytes) could use 0xXXFF as the end address. - 3.
-Calculate the buffer start address using the buffer length chosen in Step 1 and the end address chosen in Step 2.
+Calculate the buffer start address using the buffer length selected in Step 1 and the end address selected in Step 2.
 The buffer start address is calculated using Equation 3-2. - 4.
-Load the XMODSRT (YMODSRT) register with the buffer start address chosen in Step 3. - 5.
-Load the XMODEND (YMODEND) register with the buffer end address chosen in Step 2. - 6.
-Write to the XWM<3:0> (YWM<3:0>) bits in the MODCON register to select the W register that will be used to access the circular buffer. - 7.
-Set the XMODEN (YMODEN) bit in the MODCON register to enable the circular buffer. - Load the selected W register with address that points to the buffer. - 9.
-The W register address will be adjusted automatically at the end of the buffer when an indirect access with pre/post-decrement is performed (see Figure 3-6).
+Load the XMODSRT or YMODSRT register with the buffer start address selected in Step 3. - 5.
+Load the XMODEND or YMODEND register with the buffer end address selected in Step 2. - 6.
+Write to the XWM bits (MODCON<3:0>) or YWM bits (MODCON<7:4>) to select the W register that will access the circular buffer. - 7.
+Set the XMODEN bit (MODCON<15>) or YMODEN bit (MODCON<14>) to enable the circular buffer. - 8.
+Load the selected W register with the address that points to the buffer.

+The W register address is adjusted automatically at the end of the buffer when an indirect access with pre/post-decrement is performed, as shown in Figure 3-6.